apatel762/janitor/README.md

 A program for performing checks on, and enhancing, my markdown notes.

 The name of the project ('janitor') is inspired by the ['note-link-janitor'](https://github.com/andymatuschak/note-link-janitor) by Andy Matuschak.
-I can't use his implementation directly as his only supports Wikilinks. **There is a [fork](https://github.com/sjmarshy/note-link-janitor) of the program that supports normal Markdown links**, but I'm hesitant to just use that as-is because I don't really understand what the code is doing, and I'm not confident that I could maintain it myself if I had to.
+I'm using this repo to maintain my own version of his scripts because I want to support regular markdown links (instead of Wikilinks) and I want to have the 'janitor' to extra checks like looking for dead links.

 ## Development

-You can either install the dependencies yourself or do development inside of the container (Dan Arias, 2019).
+You can either install the dependencies yourself or do development inside of a container (Dan Arias, 2019).

 ## Design

-Requirements:

-- The programming language must be statically-typed.
-- The end result should compile into a single executable (that requires no setup/installation to use).
-- The programming language should have a well-supported library for converting CommonMark to an abstract syntax tree.

-I can find things that match a couple of these requirements, but nothing that matches all three.

-Golang has a library (see [here](https://github.com/yuin/goldmark)) for parsing Markdown as an abstract syntax tree.
-It is statically-typed and code can be trivially turned into a static binary.
-But the library seems really complex and doesn't seem to be usable for converting from Markdown-to-Markdown (which is what I want to do).
-Other CommonMark parsers [here](https://github.com/commonmark/commonmark-spec/wiki/List-of-CommonMark-Implementations).

-Could also try [russross/blackfriday](https://github.com/russross/blackfriday) as a Markdown parser for Golang; it's not strictly CommonMark but should be good enough I suppose.
-In V2, you can do `Markdown.Parse` to receive an abstract syntax tree to operate on, but again, it doesn't look like it can convert Markdown-to-Markdown.

-I'm leaning towards using TypeScript because the original script also uses TypeScript.
-TypeScript programs can be compiled into a single executable using Deno 1.6+ (Hacker News, 2019) or [vercel/pkg](https://github.com/vercel/pkg) and there is definitely a good library that can be used for manipulating Markdown ([syntax-tree/mdast](https://github.com/syntax-tree/mdast)).
-TypeScript is statically compiled, and of all the possible languages, it has the biggest advantage because I can use the original code as a reference.
+TODO: remove this section later, just writing it here as a reminder to myself.

+### Programming language

+The program will be written in TypeScript, because I want to learn how to use TypeScript and the original 'note-link-janitor' (that this project is inspired by) is also written in TypeScript so that it can take advantage of [syntax-tree/mdast](https://github.com/syntax-tree/mdast) for manipulating Markdown abstract syntax trees.

+Might also be worth seeing if I can package the entire app as a single executable using something like Deno or [vercel/pkg](https://github.com/vercel/pkg) (Hacker News, 2019).

 ### Planning stage